(800) 558-9887

 • Misrepresentation of age by a minor

 If you are considering attending DADAP online for your violation, please check with your court / judge first to make sure they will accept a DADAP online course certificate prior to registration.
+The most popular reasons people sign up for the DADAP / drug and alcohol education course online include:

 • Court Ordered – Alcohol / drug related offenses